declaresub/resource-id/README.md

 ## Requirements

-Resource-id requires Python >= 3.8.
-For python <= 3.9, typing_extensions is required.
+Resource-id requires Python >= 3.9.
+For python == 3.9, typing_extensions is required.
-Version 1.1.0 adds support for pydantic 2, which in turn requires that pydantic be added as a dependency.
+As of version 1.4.0, resource-id requires pydantic 2.

 ## Installation